plin0009/ConnectFour/README.md

 * Experience Connect Four in the colorway of your choice (three options)
 * Choose between light mode and dark mode
-* Assign each side to either human or bot
+* Assign each side to either human or different levels of bots
 * Buttons to undo moves and clear the board
+* Wins and draws displayed clearly
+* Games are auto-saved

 ## Snapshots